Fidesz

-It was formed in 1988 under the name of Alliance of Young Democrats (Fiatal Demokraták Szövetsége) as a centre-left and liberal activist movement that opposed the ruling Marxist–Leninist government.
-It was registered as a political party in 1990, with Orbán as its leader.
-It entered the National Assembly following the 1990 parliamentary election, although, it lost two seats after the 1994 election.
-Following the election, it adopted liberal-conservatism which caused liberal members to leave and to join the Alliance of Free Democrats.
-It then sought to form a connection with other conservative parties, and after the 1998 election, it successfully formed a centre-right government.
-It adopted nationalism in the early 2000s, but its popularity slightly declined due to corruption scandals.
-It served in the opposition between 2002 and 2010, and in 2006 it formed a coalition with the Christian Democratic People's Party.
+Originally formed in 1988 under the name of Alliance of Young Democrats (Fiatal Demokraták Szövetsége) as a centre-left and liberal activist movement that opposed the ruling Marxist–Leninist government, it was registered as a political party in 1990, with Orbán as its leader.
+It entered the National Assembly following the 1990 parliamentary election.
+Following the 1998 election, it successfully formed a centre-right government.
+It adopted nationalism in the early 2000s, but its popularity declined due to corruption scandals.
+It was in opposition between 2002 and 2010, and in 2006 it formed a coalition with the Christian Democratic People's Party (KDNP).

-The Őszöd speech which was followed by mass protests restored its popularity, which led Fidesz to winning a supermajority in the 2010 election.
-After returning to governing Hungary, it adopted national-conservative policies and shifted further to the right.
-It also became more critical of the European Union, which led to the party being described as eurosceptic.
-In 2011, the new Hungarian constitution was adopted in the parliament and in 2012 it became effective, although it was subject to controversies due to its consolidation of power to Fidesz.
-Its majority of seats remained after the 2014 election, and following the escalation of the migrant crisis, Fidesz began using right-wing populist and anti-immigrant rhetoric.
-Since its inception, its political position has changed drastically, and Fidesz is now positioned as a right-wing or far-right party.
-Political scientists have described the party's governance as illiberal or authoritarian, with Orbán describing their model of government as "Christian illiberal democracy".